Masks and the Impostor Syndrome T-Shirt

-    People with the Impostor Syndrome have to think about the masks they wear and commit to taking them off.
-They have to hold their gifts out to the world, no apology, no shame, no regrets.
+People with Impostor Syndrome have to think about the masks they wear and commit to taking them off.
+They have to hold their gifts out to the world, with no apology, no shame, and no regrets.
 As the old saying goes, every creature has its rightful place, and in that place it becomes beautiful.

-The term impostor phenomenon was introduced in 1978 in the article “The Impostor Phenomenon in High Achieving Women: Dynamics and Therapeutic Intervention” by Dr. Pauline R. Clance and Dr. Suzanne A. Imes.
+The term impostor phenomenon was introduced in 1978 in the article “The Impostor Phenomenon in High Achieving Women: Dynamics and Therapeutic Intervention” by Dr Pauline R. Clance and Dr Suzanne A. Imes.